TristanOther/Bot-Star/README.md

 - Music.
 - Ping.

+#### Role Selectors
+- Description add to command.
+- Footer add to command.
+- Add role descriptions.
+- Add requirement checks.
+- Have create call edit to add option for role descriptions.
+- Add button to see how many people have each role.

 #### Activity Tracker
 - Ensure any time a device is active within a timestamp that it is marked for that device.
 - Modify coloring to account for percent of time range that an activity takes up (might fix).